gDelgado14/gDelgado14.github.io/_drafts/lessons.md

 ###Final Thoughts
 Labels prevent creativity.

-By studying entrepreneurship and defining it using some framework or mental model prevents outside-the-box thining.
+Studying entrepreneurship and defining it using some framework or mental model prevents outside-the-box thinking.
 And that's where the magic truly happens.